-The default values are generic hydrogen-system leak frequencies developed by LaChance et al. [2].
-A numerical curve-fit was done in order to obtain values for lognormal distribution parameters (μ , σ) that fit the reported values in that report5.
+The default values are generic hydrogen-system leak frequencies developed by LaChance et al. [4].
+A numerical curve-fit was done in order to obtain values for lognormal distribution parameters (μ , σ) that fit the reported values in that report6.
 The resulting parameters (μ , σ) obtained by this curve-fit, as well as the resulting values for arithmetic mean, geometric mean (median), 5th percentile, and 95th percentile values are found in Table 2-2.

-In HyRAM 3.0, only the geometric mean (median) leak frequency is used in release calculations based on lognormal distributions.
+In HyRAM 3.1, only the geometric mean (median) leak frequency is used in release calculations based on lognormal distributions.
 Future versions of HyRAM may be designed to use additional information from the lognormal distribution in uncertainty propagation.

-The leak frequency values for the Instruments component are not reported in LaChance et al. [2], but are reported in a previous analysis by Groth et al. [6].
+The leak frequency values for the "Instruments" component are not reported in LaChance et al. [4], but are reported in a previous analysis by Groth et al. [8].
 However, the curve-fit performed is different than the method the previous analysis used, leading to slightly different parameter values (for all components, not just Instruments).

 The component types Extra Component #1 and Extra Component #2 were added as optional placeholder components that might not fall into the other component type categories.
 The intention is that users can specify a custom leak frequency distribution for these components while still keeping the leak frequency distributions for the other components.
-The default annual leak frequency for these components is 0.0, since this is meant to be edited by the user.
+The default leak frequency distribution parameters (μ , σ) for these components are 0.0, since this is meant to be edited by the user.

-5Specifically, a 3-point curve fit was performed based on the 5th, 50th (median), and 95th values provided in LaChance et al. [2] using a least-squares solver method in the SciPy library
+6Specifically, a 3-point curve fit was performed based on the 5th, 50th (median), and 95th values provided in LaChance et al. [4] using a least-squares solver method in the SciPy library